 - Place the beaters and the bowl for the heavy cream in the refrigerator

-- Preheat the oven to 350 degrees F. Grease and flour two round 9-inch cake pans and place parchment paper on the bottom of each pan.
+- Preheat the oven to 350 degrees F. Butter and flour two round 9-inch cake pans and place parchment paper on the bottom of each pan.

-- Place the cake flour, the cocoa, baking powder baking soda and salt in a bowl and whisk to combine.
+- Place the cake flour, cocoa, baking powder, baking soda, and kosher salt in a bowl and whisk to combine.

-- In the bowl of a stand mixer beat the butter and the sugar and with the paddle attachment on medium-high speed until it is pale and fluffy, about 3 minutes.
-Add the vanilla and beat on medium speed for 1 minute.
-Scrape the sides and sides and bottom of the bowl
+- In the bowl of a stand mixer beat the butter and the sugar with the paddle attachment on medium-high speed until it is pale and fluffy, about 3 minutes.
+Add the vanilla and beat on medium speed for about 20 seconds.
+Scrape the bottom and sides of the bowl.

-- Add the eggs one at a time, beating on medium speed until well combined.
+- Add the eggs one at a time, beating on medium speed until well combined, about 20 seconds.
 Scrape the sides and bottom of the bowl and beat for another 30 seconds.

 - Add 1/3 of the flour mixture and mix on low speed just until incorporated.
 Add 1/2 of the buttermilk.
 Continue to alternate the flour and the buttermilk.
-Scrape down the sides and the bottom of the bowl.
-Add three squirts of red food color gel paste and the vinegar and mix on medium speed until the food gel and vinegar are well combined into the batter.
+Scrape the bottom and sides of the bowl.
+Add 3-5 squirts of red food color gel paste and the vinegar and mix on medium speed until the food gel and vinegar are well combined into the batter.
 Scrape the bottom of the bowl one more time and mix on low speed until the batter is the same color throughout.

 - For the whipping cream, remove the bowl and the beaters from the refrigerator.
 Beat the heavy cream until soft peaks form.
 Stir about 1/4 of the whipped cream into the cake batter.
 Then gently fold the rest of the whipped cream into the batter.